openstack-archive/surveil/doc/source/webui/directives/table.rst

-    view(require):
+    view (required):
-        the view to redirect when you click
+        the view to redirect to

     params:
-        a list of object to pass at the url to print some information on the new page
+        a list of objects that will be used to generate the URL

-    urlParam
+    urlParam:
-        name of the parameter to pass to the query to obtain all information for the next page
+        name of the url parameter

-    "entryKey"(required):
+    entryKey (required):
-        a key of the father inputSource’s table object.Its value is the value of the url param passed inside the query cell-single
+        a key of the father inputSource’s table object.
+Its value is the value of the url param in the URL

+cell-single
 ***********
 Column for a specific value of the father inputSource’s table object